echoprotocol/bm-scripts/docs/checkers.md

 ### Help for start_tpschecker.py

-This script needed one time tps cheking by specifying amount of expected transactions.
+This script needed for one time tps cheking by specifying amount of expected transactions.
 After this script will be closed.
 Script options:
 * `-txs` - number of expected transactions, when tps_checker collect them - it will be closed with results.
 * `-a`   - address where checker will be connected
 * `-p`   - rpc port endpoint port